Transparent Shape from a Single View Polarization Image

-However, there are still challenges in using polarization information to estimate the surface normals of transparent objects.
-Firstly, there are two physical models that can estimate the surface normals from polarization state, the specular polarization model(will describe in {Section \ref{physical_prior}}) and the diffuse polarization model.
-For smooth objects such as glass, the specular reflection is dominant in the surface reflection component.
-However, due to the high transmittance of transparent objects, the specular reflection energy only accounts for about $4\%$ of the incident light energy\cite{vedel20103d}, the interference from the transmitted background is superimposed on the observed polarization information, leading to the high estimation error of the physics-based SfP methods.
-Secondly, in recent years, some works have tried to use deep learning to solve the SfP problem\cite{ba2019physics,ba2020deep,deschaintre2021deep,kondo2020accurate,lei2021shape}, and corresponding datasets have also been proposed, such as deepSfP dataset\cite{ba2020deep}, SPW dataset\cite{lei2021shape}.
-But to the best of our knowledge, there are no public accessible transparent object polarization datasets, which limits the application of data-driven methods to the transparent SfP problem.
+The key barrier to using polarization information to estimate the surface normals of transparent objects is the existence of transmission interference.
+Fresnel specular reflection model(will be described in Sec.\ref{polar_formation}) is commonly used to solve the possible surface normals, i.e. the physics-based prior in SfP, from the observed polarization state.
+However, due to the high transmittance of transparent objects, the specular reflection energy only accounts for about $4\%$ of the incident light energy\cite{vedel20103d}.
+The interference transmitted from the background is superimposed on the observed polarization information, leading to the high estimation error of the physics-based SfP methods.

-To address the challenge of the lack of transparent object polarization dataset, we build the dataset TransSfP for transparent shape from polarization.
-Aiming at the problem that the reliability of the Fresnel physical model is reduced due to the complex interaction of light in transparent objects, we propose the concept of physics-based prior confidence to perform a weighted fusion of the original polarization input and the physical prior.
-As shown in {Fig.\ref{fig:overview}}, the network architecture of multiple encoders is used to extract features of the original polarization input and physics-based prior.
-We note that areas with higher transmittance will have more noise from the background in the AoLP map, this characteristic is utilized to define the concept of physics-based prior confidence to determine the contribution of the physical prior.
-We summarize our contributions as follows: